lmmx/polite/polite/README.md

 - Bulk-load query results into Polars `DataFrame`s (`to_dataframe`) via [ConnectorX](https://crates.io/crates/connectorx).
 - Write Polars `DataFrame`s into SQLite tables (`from_dataframe`).

-## Requirements
+## Dependencies

-When using `polite`, please be aware of the current upstream version restrictions:

-- Built against Polars **0.45** (the latest release supported by ConnectorX).
+- Built against Polars **0.49.1** with a lightly patched fork of the latest release of ConnectorX (0.4.4, configured for only the SQLite source and Arrow destination).
     - Pins chrono `=0.4.39` due to [an upstream Arrow/Polars issue](https://github.com/apache/arrow-rs/issues/7196)
       (this will be removed once the conflict is resolved there).

 ## Limitations (MVP)